jonlpersson/ed-latimore/site/_posts/2021-01-11-how-to-get-your-life-together-in-10-steps.md

 ---
 date: 2021-01-11 00:00:00 -0500
 article_type: Article
+title: >-
-title: 10 actionable steps to get your life together in 2022
+  How to get your life together: 10 Practical steps to organize, improve, and transform your life
 permalink: /how-to-get-your-life-together/
 tags:
   - change-your-perspective